KikodaCode/kikoda-cdk-constructs/API.md

 Configuration properties for the code source repository.

 Currently supports CodeCommit and GitHub Sources.
-GitHub source requrires a preexisting CodeStarConnection.
+GitHub source requires a preexisting CodeStarConnection.

 #### Initializers <a name="Initializers" id="@kikoda/cdk-constructs.CodeSource.Initializer"></a>